mojofunk/alta-doc/LIBMOJO-DOC.md

 ## Object class

-All classes deriving from mojo::Object are required to be default constructible.
+All classes deriving from mojo::Object are required to be non-copyable and default constructible(can we enforce this)?

 ## Event Callbacks